EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 You'll want to license your code so that people can legally use it (unless your intended users are _the hardest of criminals_).
 If you need help choosing a license, I'd recommend GitHub's [ChooseALicense dot com](http://choosealicense.com/) (although I should add the disclaimer that I'm not a lawyer and nothing I say is legal advice).

 npm packages seem to like the [MIT License](http://opensource.org/licenses/MIT) but you can choose whatever you want.
-I'll choose the [WTFPL](http://www.wtfpl.net/).

 Two things you'll want to do: